 - Click on Start > Run.
 In the run box type cmd and click OK. - At the prompt, type ipconfig and press Enter. - This will display the IP address, subnet mask, and the default gateway of your adapter.

-Windows 7/Windows Vista Users
+Windows® 7/Vista® Users

-- Click Start > All Programs > Accessories > Command Prompt.
-You may need administrative access to run this application. - For all additional prompt windows inquiring of running the command prompt application, select Yes, OK, or Continue. - At the prompt, type ipconfig and press Enter. - This will display the IP address, subnet mask, and default gateway of your adapter.
+- Click Start, type cmd in the search box and then click OK. - At the prompt, type ipconfig and press Enter. - This will display the IP address, subnet mask, and default gateway of your adapter.